Prevalence of $\rho$-irregularity and related properties: Introduction

 Here $E$ is a suitable Banach space, for instance in~{\cite{catelliergubinelli}} Fourier--Lebesgue spaces are considered.
 The precise meaning of the above diagram is explained in detail in Sections~\ref{sec2.2} and~\ref{sec2.3}.

 \

 Even if $\rho$-irregularity has been first introduced in the study of perturbed ODEs, it is a concept of independent interest and has been applied to establish regularisation by noise for several modulated PDEs, see~{\cite{choukgubinelli1}},~{\cite{choukgubinelli2}},~{\cite{choukgess}}.
+More recently, a connection to the property of inviscid mixing for shear flows has been found in~{\cite{galeatigubinelli_mixing}}.

 \